cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-This section describes the Dash P2P network protocol (but it is [not a specification][]).
+This section describes the Lifetioncoin P2P network protocol (but it is [not a specification][]).
 It does not describe the
 [BIP70 payment protocol][/en/glossary/payment-protocol], the
-[GetBlockTemplate mining protocol][section getblocktemplate], or any network protocol never implemented in an official version of Dash Core.
+[GetBlockTemplate mining protocol][section getblocktemplate], or any network protocol never implemented in an official version of Lifetioncoin Core.

 All peer-to-peer communication occurs entirely over TCP.